Bargaining Update: Local 118, Chapter 004

-The employer has also committed to a review of our benefits.
-However, they have not committed to actually implementing changes based on the results of the benefits review.
-Your bargaining committee is aiming for concrete benefit improvements, like parity with out of scope staff on the health spending account!
+The employer says they’re committing to a review of our benefits, but will not commit to implement changes based on the results of that review.
+Your bargaining committee is negotiating to have real, concrete benefit improvements, not an empty review.

 TOWN OF PONOKA NEGOTIATING TEAM:

 Tamara Cameron firstname.lastname@example.org